5 Ways to Improve Candidate Experience in a Hiring Process

 You must be wondering who these people are and why are they complaining so much.

-Well, these are few responses from job seekers who are not happy about the recruitment process of a company where they appeared for an interview.
+Well, these are a few responses from job seekers who are not happy about the recruitment process of a company where they appeared for an interview.
+Thus, highlighting the need to improve candidate experience.

-Such responses are often received when recruiters don’t pay attention on Candidate Experience.
 No matter whether you hire the job applicant or not, treating them well and giving them a positive experience is something that each recruiter and hiring manager must do.

-Candidate Experience has become a buzzword in today’s recruiting landscape.
-The way you treat candidates says a lot about the company, its reputation and the recruitment process.
 83% of job seekers say, a negative interview experience can change their mind about a role or company they once liked, while 87% of talent say that a positive interview experience can change their mind about a role or company they once doubted.
-A company’s ability to successfully attract, hire and retain top talent entirely depends upon the thoughtful approach to manage their hiring process.

-1. Shorten the hiring cycle
+1. Shorten the Hiring Cycle

 60% of job seekers have quit an application process in the middle due to its length or complexity.

-64% candidates claim that job descriptions provided by companies aren’t clear while 72% of hiring managers say they provide well-defined descriptions.
+Interestingly, 64% candidates claim that job descriptions provided by companies aren’t clear while 72% of hiring managers say they provide well-defined descriptions.
 Isn’t this contradictory?

-Recruiters are suggested to create job descriptions in a manner that can easily be understood by the candidates and makes the job role clear for them.
+Therefore, recruiters are suggested to create job descriptions in a manner that can easily be understood by the candidates and makes the job role clear for them.

 80% of applicants admit that they would be discouraged to consider other relevant job openings at a company that failed to notify them of their application status.
 Yet, they would be 3.5 times more likely to re-apply to a company if they were notified.